Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 What have you found challenging in your role?

 I recognise the expectations that others have of me are, at times, at odds with my values and even my responsibilities.
 I have found it challenging at times not to feel judged or misunderstood in a way I feel others aren’t.
-I find it challenging that, at times, it is assumed I am present because of diversity opposed to merits and therefore need to prove my credibility.
-I find it challenging to be expected to demonstrate that I am flying an equality diversion and inclusion (ED&I) flag.
-I actively promote ED&I as it is very important to me, hence it forms part of my business as usual and not a project.
-The other bits of being in this role I find challenging, is not always having all the right resources to help others that I have the skills and competence to help.
+Sometimes it is assumed I am present because of diversity instead of my merits, and therefore I feel I need to prove my credibility.
+I actively promote equality, diversity and inclusion as it is very important to me.
+As a Black woman, equality, diversity and inclusion is business as usual, not a project or yearly objective.

 What is your favourite part of working for Evelina London?

 In the last year, this has not changed.
-The “can do” attitude and that we’re autonomous to make change.
-I feel that the new teams I lead have a positive attitude to getting things done and done well.
+I still love the 'can do' attitude and that we’re able to make change.
+I feel that the teams I lead have a positive attitude to getting things done and done well.

 What is your passion?